-Mafura oil is actually a solid butter with many skin and hair care benefits.
+Mafura body butter oil is actually a solid butter with many skin and hair care benefits.
 A native of Africa, mafura oil is high in essential fatty acids.
 Local people use it for hair care.

 Common English Name: Mafura.

 Botanical Name: Trichilia emetica.

 Method of Extraction: Cold pressing of the seeds.

 Origin: Indigenous to Eastern and Southern Africa.